Skip to main content

 Forwards

-Fixed forwards allow you to lock in a currency exchange rate to use at a set date in the future.
-They can be used for instance when you need to pay an invoice in foreign currency at a specific date.
+Fixed Forwards allow you to lock in a currency exchange rate for a specific date in the future.
+They are particularly useful when you need to pay an invoice in a foreign currency by a certain date.

-Maturity can go from 3 days to 24 months.
+• Maturity: The maturity period can range from 3 days to 24 months.

-Forwards are automatically settled on maturity date, ie the amounts purchased and sold are automatically credited and debited to / from the corresponding currency account.
+• Settlement: Forwards are automatically settled on the maturity date, meaning the amounts purchased and sold are credited and debited to/from the corresponding currency account automatically.

-Flexible forwards have the same characteristics as forwards (ie, a guaranteed currency exchange rate, a maturity date between 3-365 calendar days, and automatic settlement on maturity date), while giving extra flexibility.
+Flexible Forwards share the same characteristics as fixed forwards (i.e., guaranteed currency exchange rate, a maturity date between 3 and 365 calendar days, and automatic settlement on maturity date), while offering additional flexibility.

-They can be used for instance when you need to pay your suppliers in foreign currencies, without being certain of the exact payment dates.
+• Use Case: They are ideal for situations where you need to pay suppliers in foreign currencies but are unsure of the exact payment dates.

-Dynamic forwards have the same characteristics as forwards (ie, a guaranteed exchange rate, a maturity date from 3-365 calendar days, and automatic settlement on maturity date), while given more reactivity to market conditions.
+Dynamic Forwards retain the key features of fixed forwards (i.e., guaranteed exchange rate, a maturity date from 3 to 365 calendar days, and automatic settlement on maturity date) while offering increased responsiveness to market conditions.

-Dynamic forwards indeed allow you to benefit from a better exchange rate at expiry date, depending on market conditions.
+• Market Advantage: Dynamic forwards allow you to benefit from a better exchange rate at the expiry date, depending on market fluctuations.

-They can be used for instance to guarantee the counter-value of an invoice in foreign currency, while also keeping the opportunity to benefit from a more favourable rate depending on market conditions at the settlement date.
+• Use Case: They can be used to secure the counter-value of an invoice in a foreign currency while also retaining the option to take advantage of a more favorable rate at the settlement date.

 Did this answer your question?